chgodard/hesperos/README.md

 ## Layer controls

-When data is loading, two layers are created: the ***image*** layer and the ***annotations*** layer.
+When data is loading, two layers are created: the *`image`* layer and the *`annotations`* layer.
 Order in the layer list correspond to the overlayed order.
 By clicking on these layers you will have acces to different layer controls (at the top left corner of the application).
 All actions can be undone/redone with the Ctrl-Z/Shift-Ctrl-Z keyboard shortcuts.
+You can also hide a layer by clicking on its eye icon on the layer list.

 <ins>For the *image* layer:</ins>